Mohido/Tiny_Yaml/README.md

 3. Set the compiler path to `clang++` in `.vscode/c_cpp_properties.json` (incase you installed clang in a different path)
 4. Go to the `Run and Debug` tab in the left side bar and click the `Run` button.
 This will run the `tests/main.cpp` (testing the package).

+# Conttribution Guide

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Meaning, you can do whatever you want with this code.